sociocom/Clinical-Semantic-Textual-Similarity/README.md

 Please download the Japanese clinical domain STS data from this <a href="https://github.com/sociocom/Japanese-Clinical-STS" target="_blank">Github repository</a>

-For more information about this task check the <a>project website</a> or read the paper shared below.
+For more information about this task check the <a href="" target="_blank">project website</a> or read the paper shared below.

 # Reference
 If you use the Japanese dataset please cite our paper: